 A teaspoon is about 4g of sugar

-When I say that it’s not actually that much, that’s probably because according to research, most of us are used to eating at least twice this amount and those in the 11 -18 age bracket are regularly consuming 3 times as much.
+When I say ‘not that much’, that’s because according to research, most of us are used to eating at least twice this amount.
+Those in the 11 -18 age bracket are regularly consuming 3 times as much.

 Eating too much sugar causes tooth decay, weight gain and can lead to type 2 diabetes.
 Tooth decay is the biggest reason for hospital admission in primary school aged children with sugary and fizzy drinks being the main culprits.

-Your daily sugar allowance relates to what are called ‘free sugars’, essentially sugars that are added to foods by manufacturers.
-Whole pieces of fruit and vegetables as well as milk do not count towards your sugar allowance.
+Your daily sugar allowance relates to what are called ‘free sugars’.
+These are sugars added to foods by manufacturers.
+Whole pieces of fruit and vegetables as well as milk, do not count towards your sugar allowance.
 Fruit juices, including concentrates, however, do count.
 This is because fruit juices contain less nutrients than the whole piece of fruit and little or no fibre.

-My youngest child is 6 and she has a sweet tooth.
-The change in her eating habits has been the biggest surprise.
-On day 2, she announced that she no longer wanted to add any sugar to her breakfast cereal.
+The biggest change has been with my six year old.
+On day 2, she announced she no longer wanted to add any sugar to her breakfast cereal.
 Losing any of her allowance that early in the morning was too much.
-She has started eating healthier foods that she wouldn’t touch before such as whole pieces of fruit.
-We no longer have tears when I say no to something.
-She understands now that the occasional sugary snack is ok, but there is a good reason she is not allowed unlimited biscuits.
-Because she can see her daily sugar allowance in her bowl, the concept of a teaspoon actually means something to her.
+She has started eating healthier foods she wouldn’t touch before, such as whole pieces of fruit.
+She now understands that the occasional sugary snack is ok, but there is a good reason she is not allowed unlimited biscuits.
+Seeing her daily sugar allowance in her bowl, helps her understand.
 The act of spooning the sugar back into the jar means she can see how much sugar is in the thing that she is about to eat.
-Finally, she is beginning to understand that not all foods are the same, some are healthy, some are ok and some are for occasional treats.
+She is beginning to appreciate that not all foods are the same; some are healthy, some are ok and some are for occasional treats.

-- 500ml bottle of Mountain Dew contains 66g of sugar or 16.5 teaspoons of sugar
+- Mountain Dew 500ml bottle contains 66g of sugar or 16.5 teaspoons of sugar

-- 553ml bottle of Monster Energy contains 62g of sugar or 15.5 teaspoons of sugar
+- Lucozade 500ml bottle contains 62g of sugar or 15.5g teaspoons of sugar

-- 500ml bottle of Lucozade contains 62g of sugar or 15.5g teaspoons of sugar
+- Cherry Cola 500ml bottle contains 56g of sugar or 14 teaspoons of sugar

-- 500ml bottle of Cherry Cola contains 56g of sugar or 14 teaspoons of sugar
+- Monster Energy 553ml bottle contains 62g of sugar or 15.5 teaspoons of sugar

-- 500ml bottle of Dr. Pepper contains 36g of sugar or 9 teaspoons
+- Dr. Pepper 500ml bottle contains 36g of sugar or 9 teaspoons

-- 500ml bottle of Volvic touch of Summer Fruits contains 21.4g of sugar or over 5 teaspoons of sugar
+- Volvic touch of Summer Fruits 500ml bottle contains 21.4g of sugar or over 5 teaspoons of sugar

 I also looked at some drinks marketed to younger children

-- 200ml bottle of Robinsons 1 of your 5 a day fruit shoot contains 18g of sugar or 4.5 teaspoons
+- Robinsons 200ml 1 of your 5 a day fruit shoot contains 18g of sugar or 4.5 teaspoons

-Our family sugar experiment has been interesting because, firstly, the daily allowance figures are not mine.
-I cannot be blamed for them being low or be accused of being mean.
-Both myself and my husband have lost those extra pounds we put on over the holidays, and apart from walking, I have done no exercise.
-I feel that my kids are better able to make good choices for themselves when it comes to food and especially drinks.
-My daughter is now eating healthy food that she refused before and understands why I sometimes say no. Reading the labels on foods has been a real eye opener and we have discovered that foods are not always as they seem and labels can be misleading.
-Sugar is addictive, but after a few weeks we can all say that we are now quite happy with our daily sugar allowance and it no longer seems low.
+Our family sugar experiment has been hugely beneficial.
+The daily allowance figures are NHS guidelines, so we couldn’t negociate around them.
+I feel we are better able to make good choices when it comes to food and especially drinks.
+My daughter is now eating healthy food that she refused before and understands why I sometimes say no. Reading the labels on foods has been a real eye opener.
+We have discovered foods are not always as they seem and labels can be misleading.
+Sugar is addictive, but after a few weeks we can all say we are quite happy with our daily sugar allowance and it no longer seems low.